 Can coronavirus be treated?
 What treatments are being tested for coronavirus?

-Medications and Vaccines for Coronavirus
+Medications for Coronavirus

 While work on the vaccines continues, pharmaceutical companies and laboratories around the world are working to develop medicines for COVID-19.
 Clinical trials are planned or underway to test drugs, including investigational compounds, which are already approved by the Food and Drug Administration (FDA) for other illnesses to see if one or more can have an impact on COVID-19.